james-cccc/vmware_static_ocp4_provisioning/README.md

 OpenShift Provisioning and Configuration on VMware
 ===================================================

+This repository contains Ansible playbooks and roles to automate a UPI OpenShift 4 install on VMWare

 This blog post covers the provisioing process in detail: [Provision Red Hat CoreOS (RHCOS) Machines With Custom V3 Ignition Files](https://www.openshift.com/blog/provision-red-hat-coreos-rhcos-machines-with-custom-v3-ignition-files)